 popular, diverse, social

-"Chi O’s,” as members are sometimes called, like to cultivate a “good girl” image.
+“Chi O’s,” as members are sometimes called, like cultivating a “good girl” image.
 The national organization stresses “Christian ideals.”
 Chapters are generally considered to be well-organized.

-Among the negative sentiments expressed about Chi Omega members are that they can be a bit isolated (maybe even exclusionary) and that they limit themselves to their own philanthropic and social activities over cooperation with other Greek letter organizations.
+Among the negative sentiments about Chi Omega members is that they can be a bit isolated (maybe even exclusionary) and limit themselves to their own philanthropic and social activities over cooperation with other Greek-letter organizations.
 Many have noted that while Chi O’s are sweet and classy, they are not necessarily known as the most physically attractive women (but not the ugliest, either; many have said they are “plain Janes”).